Child Support Attorney in Orange County, CA, Fighting For Your Rights

 The sheer number of potential issues involved in the child support guidelines dictates that care be taken when involved in such cases.
 For instance, it’s possible that one parent may hide their assets to avoid paying a fair amount—or in order to receive higher child support based on an inaccurate guideline calculation.
 At the Law Office of Patrick O’Kennedy, we regularly work with forensic accountants to perform asset tracing and business valuations that help to accurately determine a parent’s income—despite what the tax returns might say.
 We deal with child support issues in court almost every day, and that’s what you need when facing family law issues.

 In most child support cases, it pays to have qualified representation that knows the California guidelines inside and out.
 One simple mistake or oversight can end up costing you every month going forward.
 Even if all your child custody and custodial sharing issues have been ironed out, it doesn’t necessarily mean the child support amounts being paid are fair.
-Schedule a free consultation with the Law Office of Patrick O’Kennedy today by calling (714) 919-1855.
+Schedule a consultation with the Law Office of Patrick O’Kennedy today by calling (714) 919-1855.
 You’ll speak with an experienced family law professional that can help you better understand your rights.